 Heat a large cast iron saucepan or medium dutch oven over medium heat.
-Place butter in the pan and, once the butter has melted and has begun to sizzle, add onions, salt, pepper, and the thyme to the butter.
-Turn the heat down to medium-low and cook, stirring occasionally, until the onions become wilted but not colored, about 10 minutes.
+Place butter in the pan and, once the butter has melted and has begun to sizzle, add onions, salt, pepper, and thyme to the butter.
+Turn the heat down to medium-low and cook, stirring occasionally, until the onions become quite soft but not browned, about 10 minutes.

 Meanwhile, boil a small pot of water.
 Once the water reaches a boil, add the rice.
 Let boil for 5 minutes, then drain and set aside.

 When the onions and the rice are done, add the rice to the onions and stir together.
-Cover the pot/pan with aluminum foil and then top it with a tight fitting lid.
+Cover the pot/pan with a tight fitting lid.
 Bake in the oven for 30 minutes.

 When the rice comes out of the oven, take off the lid and foil and mix in the spinach pureé, sliced spinach, and cream.
 Serve warm.